prasobkumarkp/react-ts-playground/README.md

 # React Typescript PlayGround
-This project will demonstrate different  phases a complete react application with lots of fuctionalities
+This project will demonstrate different  phases a complete react application with lots of functionalities